 As an undergrad, you can join a powerful network of changemakers and help shape the future our country.
 TFA can help you take your leadership to the next level through unique professional development opportunities.

 We offer paid internships and all-expenses-paid programs for undergraduates from all majors and colleges across the country.
 Each opportunity prepares you for a career of impact, while giving you the chance to explore social issues affecting our nation.

-This paid summer fellowship is for rising seniors interested in civic innovation and jump-starting a career of social impact.
-Travel to and work for change in our partner communities while strengthening your leadership.
+This paid summer fellowship is for rising seniors interested in exploring systems-level change within the education system and jump-starting a career of social impact.
+Travel to and work towards accelerating change in a Teach For America partner community, while strengthening your tangible skills and developing in your leadership.
 Learn more.

 Rise Student Leadership Conference

-Rise is for sophomores and juniors looking to develop a deeper understanding of how to influence their campus and community while networking with student leaders from around the country.
+Rise is for underclassmen looking to explore their short- and long-term leadership potential in driving systems-level change in education, while networking with other student leaders from across the country.
 Learn more.